MrRoy09/Elysium/README.md

 ,Optimizing raw sensor data to provide smooth motion ,Optimizing game logic for multiplayer

 Most of the bugs were hard to debug due to the multiple running threads.
 We were only successful in creating a native react app that reads sensor data.
 Unfortunately we had to use a third party sensor app because our android app was not able to send data through sockets.
-We have uploaded the .apk file for our android gyroscope sensor app.